Nadine Shah

 Nadine Petra Katarina Shah (born 16 January 1986) is a British singer and songwriter.

 Background

-Shah was born in Whitburn, South Tyneside, to an English mother from South Shields of part Norwegian ancestry and a Pakistani father.
+Shah was born in Whitburn to an English mother from South Shields of part Norwegian ancestry and a Pakistani father.
 She moved to London at the age of 17 to start her career as a jazz singer.
 Shortly after moving, she became close friends with Amy Winehouse.